ElementsProject/lightning/doc/lightningd-config.5.md

 (or any node id containing that string).

  **log-prefix**=*PREFIX*
-Prefix for log lines: this can be customized if you want to merge logs with multiple daemons.
+Prefix for all log lines: this can be customized if you want to merge logs with multiple daemons.
+Usually you want to include a space at the end of *PREFIX*, as the timestamp follows immediately.

  **log-file**=*PATH*
 Log to this file (instead of stdout).
 If you specify this more than once